ricedrink/P-Machine/README.md

 ```
 1. p-machine:
-  - Go to Terminal/Command Prompt
+  - Open to Terminal/Command Prompt
   - type "gcc p-machine.c" to complile
   - type "./a.out input.txt" to run